microsoft/mlos-autotuning-template/README.md

 ## Getting Started

-1. Fork this repository.
+1. Fork this repository, or "Use Template" (preferred).
-1. Open this repository in VSCode.
+1. Open the new repository in VSCode.
 1. Reopen in a devcontainer.

     > For additional dev environment details, see the devcontainer [README.md](.devcontainer/README.md)